jdblischak/smk-simple-slurm/extras/README.md

 * `status-sacct-multi.sh` - Bash script that uses `sacct` to determine job status in a multi-cluster setup

+* `status-sacct-robust.sh` - Bash script that re-runs `sacct` multiple times if it fails to return a valid status

 I prefer to keep scripts as simple as possible.
 However, if none of the above simple scripts are sufficient for your use case, I recommend you try one of the following available status scripts: